Laura Iñiguez, Content Manager at Hirebook

 Now that you have established your mission statement and values, it’s time to make sure your employees, present and future, know this information and act upon it everyday.
 If your employees don’t know why they get out of bed every morning, they won’t give their best effort on the job and their efficiency will definitely be low.

 Take time to train your employees and ensure that they know what you value, make sure they understand why they’re important and how these core values will pave the way for success.
-Explaining the importance of your mission and values will promote positive behaviours and cultivate a healthy and happy workplace culture.
+Explaining the importance of your mission and values will promote positive behaviors and cultivate a healthy and happy workplace culture.

 Communicating this information once is not enough, employees have a lot on their plate every day and it’s only natural that they forget statements that were said to them at the very beginning.
 A way to constantly remind them of your values is to have them placed somewhere noticeable, a lot of companies have theirs on walls, computer wallpapers, etc. But there are also other ways to remind them of your values and even make that reminder fun.